Skip to content

 The dispatcher handles NaN propagation, +/-0 short-circuits, +/-inf delegation to native double arithmetic, and the same-sign / mixed-sign / cancellation routing.

-Universal ships five algorithms covering the full SRAM-vs-accuracy trade-off space.
+Universal ships seven algorithms covering the full SRAM-vs-accuracy trade-off space, plus a hardware-codesign tier and a fast-faithful-rounding tier.
 All are header-only and constexpr-friendly.

 Casts both operands to double, computes the sum / difference with native + / -, casts back.
 Pays a full encode / decode for every operation.
 This is the historical placeholder from before the constexpr_math facility (Epic #763) existed; it is the default trait so existing lns users see no behavior change.